Julia Mullock: Divorce and later life

-So Prince Gu divorced Mullock in 1982 under pressure from the imperial family, as she had produced no heir.
-Mullock being an official member of the Korean Imperial Household is disputed, this is due to her discovery of her exclusion from the register of the Yi Family Council.
-Her exclusion became known to her when in the process of finalizing her divorce from Prince Gu in the United States.
+Prince Gu divorced Mullock in 1982 under pressure from the imperial family, as she had produced no heir.
+Mullock’s status in the Korean Imperial Household became disputed following her discovery of her exclusion from the register of the Yi Family Council.
+This became known to her during the process of finalising her divorce from Prince Gu in the United States.

-She took her adoptive daughter with her and ran her craft shop at the Plaza Hotel where she worked on her disability welfare projects until in 1995 when she left Korea for Hawai’i.
+She took their adoptive daughter Eugenia with her, and ran her craft shop at The Plaza Hotel where she worked on her disability welfare projects until 1995, when she left Korea for Hawaiʻi.

-In April 2005, she visited Korea to produce a film based on her life.
-It was at this time that she heard the news of her ex-husband’s death.
-Prince Gu who divided his time between Japan, where he worked, and his homeland of Korea, died of a heart attack in 2005.
+In April 2005, she returned to Korea to produce a film based on her life, and it was when she heard the news of her ex-husband’s death.
+Prince Gu, who had divided his time between his work in Japan and his native Korea, died of a heart attack in 2005.
 She was not invited to the funeral due to their divorce 23 years earlier.

-But on May 1, 2005, she secretly saw off her ex-husband on his final journey from afar in a wheelchair in the streets of Jongro.
-She attended the religious ceremonies at the Royal Ancestors' Shrine (Jongmyo Jerye) with Gwon Hui-sun, her lady-in-waiting, and Princess Yi Hae-won, the daughter of Prince Yi Kang.
-This was covered a lot in articles as there are a few photos taken related to the funeral of the Grand Heir at the time.
+On May 1, 2005, she secretly saw off her ex-husband on his final journey, watching proceedings from afar in a wheelchair in the streets of Jongro.
+She attended the religious ceremonies at the Royal Ancestors' Shrine (Jongmyo Jerye) with her lady-in-waiting Gwon Hui-sun, and Princess Yi Hae-won daughter of Prince Yi Kang.
+This was covered a lot in articles as there are some photos taken related to the funeral of the Grand Heir at the time.

-On November 26, 2017, Mullock died from old age on her deathbed at Hale Nani Rehabilitation & Nursing Center in Honolulu, Hawai’i, but it took until December 5 for the news to reach.
-Mullock is survived by her adoptive daughter, Yi Eugenia Eun-suk, who helped conduct the funeral and spread her mother’s ashes in the Pacific Ocean.
-She continues to live in Hawai’i to this day.
+On November 26, 2017, Mullock died of old age at Hale Nani Rehabilitation and Nursing Center in Honolulu, Hawaiʻi, but it was only on December 5 when the news reached the Korean public.
+Mullock is survived by her adoptive daughter, Yi Eugenia Eun-suk, who helped conduct the funeral and spread her mother’s ashes in the Pacific Ocean and continues to live in Hawaiʻi.